Genealogical bewilderment: Supporting Arguments

 Each of these arguments is supported by E. Wellisch in his 1952 letter to the Journal of Mental Health:

 Knowledge of and definite relationship to his genealogy is ... necessary for a child to build up his complete body image and world picture.
 It is an inalienable and entitled right of every person.
 There is an urge, a call, in everybody to follow and fulfill the tradition of his family, race, nation, and the religious community into which he was born.
 The loss of this tradition is a deprivation which may result in the stunting of emotional development.

 These arguments are further supported by adoptee's experience of abandonment, separation, and loss.
 They are no longer attached to their birth families, and so have lost a connection to their biological heritage.
-This loss is not considered as critical in infant adoptees, but is seen much more prominently in older adoptees.
+This loss can be considered as critical in infant adoptees, but is also seen more prominently in older adoptees.
 However, according to the "primal wound theory", separation from the mother results in a lack of mother-child bond and separation trauma.